 1910’s The surge in demand for housing, World War I

 [Sale: $8 PPSF, Rent: $40/Mo.]

-A bustling economy, railroads were thriving and Manhattan’s population was at its peak of 2.3 million as it moved towards World War I. Over the prior 30 years, the Upper East Side and Upper West Side had transitioned from farmland with single family houses to higher density tenements and apartments.
-The Zoning Resolution of 1916 was a comprehensive zoning law passed to require height and setbacks to new building so the surrounding streets could receive natural light.
+A bustling economy, railroads were thriving and Manhattan’s population was at its peak of 2.3 million as it moved towards World War I. Over the prior 30 years, the Upper East Side and Upper West Side had transitioned from farmland with single-family houses to higher density tenements and apartments.
+The Zoning Resolution of 1916 was a comprehensive zoning law passed to require height and setbacks to a new building so the surrounding streets could receive natural light.
 By now, rents were double those of comparable properties in Paris.

 1920’s The “Roaring Twenties”

 [Sale: $15 PPSF, Rent: $60/Mo.]

 The decade resulted in rising prices in a 1927 market report by Douglas L. Elliman & Co., Inc. Building sites were becoming increasingly scarce on primary streets, best suited for apartments causing development to press east.
 By 1929, Douglas Elliman reported that land prices along Park Avenue had risen 44% over the prior several years.
 Prices of co-operative apartments with views of the East River were seeing rapid appreciation.
 Prices of Sutton Place co-operative apartments jumped 75% over the same period.

 1930’s The 1929 Stock Market Crash and “The Great Depression”